swr06/VoxelPathTracer/README.md

 - Spherical harmonics (Second order SH, used to encode indirect radiance data, used for both specular and diffuse)
 - Alpha testing (Slightly buggy with the diffuse indirect :/)
 - Fully 3D Audio
+- Light Propogation Volumes (Supports colored lights as well)
-- Point Light Volumetrics using ray marching and an LPV
+- Point Light Volumetrics using ray marching and the Light Propogation Volume
 - Contrast Adaptive Sharpening
 - Auto exposure based on a luminance histogram (Slightly wip!)